-- i.
-Impaired consciousness with non-specific fever. - ii.
-Generalised convulsion and neurological sequelae and - iii.
-Coma, initially arousable which becomes unarousable later.
+- (a) Impaired consciousness with non-specific fever. - (b) Generalised convulsion and neurological sequelae and - (c) Coma, initially arousable which becomes unarousable later.

 Cerebral malaria manifests as diffuse symmetric encephalopathy accompanied by focal neurologic signs.
 Some passive resistance to head flexion may be detected.